neacsum/zlib/README.md

 As per guidelines, it is versioned as 1.3.0.f-neacsum.

 Main reasons for forking are changes to source code layout to make it compliant with UCCL ([Uniform C Code Layout](https://neacsu.net/docs/programming/code_layout/uccl/)).
 Also, it is my intention to integrate Doxygen documentation.
-A first draft of documentation can be seen on [Gihub pages](https://neacsum.github.io/zlib).
+Draft documentation can be seen on [Gihub pages](https://neacsum.github.io/zlib).

+Official zlib page is at https://zlib.net

 ## Building
 As all things UCCL, preferred method to build is to use [CPM package manager](https://github.com/neacsum/cpm).